mavdsilva/My-Portfolio/README.md

-﻿# 🚀 Mohit Kadu - Developer Portfolio
+﻿# 🚀 Maverick DSilva - Developer Portfolio

 A modern, fully-featured developer portfolio built with **React 19**, **TypeScript**, and **Vite**.
 Showcase your skills, projects, and connect with potential clients or employers through an interactive and responsive web application.